 I made myself feel better by making other people feel worse.
 Now it makes me want to vomit: the words that I said to my mom, the ways that I hurt my friends, and demeaning words that I said even to little kids.
 It was all just so that I could feel better.

-The worst part of it was I would dress well and look good, so I would strut around campus and I think I was good at pretending enough that people actually thought I was a really good guy and most of them liked me.
-And then, I would just hurt them.
+The worst part of it was I would dress well and look good.
+I would strut around campus, and I was good enough at pretending that people actually thought I was a really good guy, and most of them liked me.
+And then I would just hurt them.

 It finally dawned on me that God knew that I was going to like some of the things that He was not down with.
 And He knew that it would mean that I would be separated from Him and there was nothing I could do about it.
-So He sent Jesus to come and live a perfect life and die and pay the penalty that I owed that He knew I couldn’t pay and through that I would be able to have a relationship with God based on nothing else but His love.
-It was such a disarming experience and a realization and have those walls that I put up for years just melt away.
+So He sent Jesus to come and live a perfect life.
+He sent Him to die and pay the penalty that I owed — that He knew I couldn’t pay — and because of that, I can have a relationship with God based on nothing else but His love.
+It was such a disarming experience to have those walls that I put up for years just melt away.

-Since then, I’ve been experiencing the freedom to be able to love people without fear of being rejected because I am accepted by Jesus.
-Being able to love people and let them know that they matter to me and that my security is in God.
-And just being able to live in that comfort of being loved by Him knowing that there is nothing I can do to make Him love me more.
+Since then, I’ve been experiencing the freedom to love people without fear of being rejected because I am accepted by Jesus.
+I can love people and let them know that they matter to me and that my security is in God.
+I can just live in that comfort of being loved by Him, knowing that there is nothing I can do to make Him love me more.
 There is nothing I can do to make Him love me less.